tacman/codeception-symfony-demo/README.md

-Symfony Demo Application
+Codeception Symfony Demo
 ========================

-The "Symfony Demo Application" is a reference application created to show how to develop applications following the [Symfony Best Practices][1].
+This is the Symfony Demo with Codeception installed and some simple cepts.

-You can also learn about these practices in [the official Symfony Book][5].
+It fails when getting the Symfony module from an event subscriber, so there is either a bug in Codeception or (more likely) an error in the configuration.

 Requirements
 ------------